TQQQ vs. QQQ

 The best choice for your portfolio depends on your risk tolerance.

 While these exchange-traded funds (ETFs) boast similar names and track the same index, the QQQ is better suited to passive investors, while day traders and otherwise active investors may be better off trading the TQQQ.
-But the best choice for you will ultimately depend on a myriad of factors.
+But the best choice for you will ultimately depend on your risk tolerance, investment goals and trading strategy.

 What is the TQQQ?